unisonweb/olddocsite/_includes/quickstart.markdown

 This will install the Unison codebase manager executable `ucm`.

-Note: if you get prompted for a GitHub username and password at this point, make sure you spelled the `brew tap` command correctly.
+Note: if you get prompted for a GitHub username and password at this point, make sure you spelled `unisonweb/unison` correctly.

 #### Option 2: Install manually